 Allergy Testing Services Questions and Answers

 Allergy testing requires testing by an allergy specialist.
 At Suburban Healthcare Associates we are here to help, and we offer allergy testing services.
-For more information call us today or schedule an appointment online.
-We serve patient from Naperville IL, Plainfield IL, Joliet IL, Romeoville IL, Shorewood IL, Crest Hill IL and Aurora IL.
+For more information, call us today or schedule an appointment online.
+We have convenient locations to serve you in Naperville IL, Plainfield IL, and Joliet IL.

 Getting an allergy test is an exam that is performed by a trained allergy specialist.
 You need an allergy test if your body has an allergic reaction to a unknown substance, and the exam can be in the form of a skin test, blood test, or what’s called an elimination diet.

 Allergies happen when your immune system overreacts to something in your environment, like pollen.
 Overreaction can cause sneezing, running nose, itchy, watery eyes, or blocked sinuses.
 These can affect daily living and may be uncomfortable.